 General information on horseback riding includes how-to and safety tips and links to rules & regulations

 Informal horseback riding has also grown in popularity, and riders typically follow a network of old logging roads to explore the forest.
+Proof of current negative Coggins certificate is required for all horses and out-of-state horse owners are required to produce a 30-day health certificate.
 Pochuck State Forest also shares a southern boundary with New Jersey Park Land, from which there is access to the Appalachian Trail.

 Cross-country Skiing & Snowshoeing